 - Friskies cat food packaged in recyclable pull-tab cat food cans and proudly manufactured in Purina-owned U.S. facilities

-- Purina Friskies cat food delivering 100 percent complete and balanced nutrition for adult cats, containing essential vitamins and minerals with no artificial colors or preservatives
+- Purina Friskies canned cat food delivering 100 percent complete and balanced nutrition formulated for adult cats with no artificial colors or preservatives and backed by a trusted name in pet nutrition

 The Ultimate Buying Guide: Choosing the Best Wet Canned Cat Food